John Stewart Collis

-Early life, biographer
+Early life and education

+Collis was born at Kilmore, Killiney on the borders of County Dublin and County Wicklow, Ireland, twin son (the other being the writer and paediatrician Robert Collis) of successful Irish solicitor, William Stewart Collis, of Collis and Ward, 13, Clare Street, Dublin, and Edith Lilla, née Barton.
+His mother neglected Collis in favour of his twin, leading to an independent, self-sufficient nature.
+Both his grandfathers had been well-known Dublin surgeons.
+His elder brother was the writer and biographer Maurice Collis.

-The son of an Irish solicitor, Collis was born at Kilmore, Killiney on the borders of County Dublin and County Wicklow, Ireland.
-He was educated at Bray preparatory school, Rugby School and Balliol College, Oxford.
+Collis was educated at Aravon preparatory school in Bray, Co.Wicklow, Rugby School and Balliol College, Oxford.
 At the Oxford Union he learnt the art of public speaking, hearing politicians and authors including H. H. Asquith, G. K. Chesterton, Lloyd George and W. B. Yeats in the debating chamber.

+Biographer

 In the 1920s he became a close friend of the Guernsey-born G.B.
-Edwards, who lodged at his flat in Guildford Street.
+Edwards, who lodged at his flat in Guilford Street.
 Both men became protégés of John Middleton Murry and contributed to The Adelphi magazine but later drifted apart.
 Collis, however, wrote an enthusiastic review of Edwards's The Book of Ebenezer Le Page in the Spectator when this novel was posthumously published in 1981.

 Collis's first book, a biography of George Bernard Shaw, was published in 1925, followed by biographies of Havelock Ellis, August Strindberg, Leo Tolstoy, the Carlyles and Christopher Columbus.